vocdoni/docs/docs/architecture/components/process.md

             "metadata": "<content uri>" // Organizer's metadata
         }
     },
+    // List of currently active Relays.
+This saves a query from the user to the blockchain, once a
+    // process has been already fetched.
+    // The actually binding list of relays for Voting Process is within the smart contract "relays": [
+        {
+            "address": "0x1234...",     // PSS adress to help routing messages "publicKey": "0x23456...",  // Key to encrypt data sent to it "uri": "<messaging-uri>"    // Where to send messages.
+See Data origins > Messaging URI },
+        ...
+    ],
     "census": {
         "id": "entity-people-of-legal-age",  // Census ID to use "origin": "<messaging uri>", // Messaging URI of the Census Service to request data from